-Ahead of our Guardian Live event with him on 16th September, we managed to track down Badly Drawn Boy who shared with us his Top 5 Bruce Springsteen Albums Of All Time.
+Ahead of our Guardian Live event with him, we managed to track down Badly Drawn Boy who shared with us his Top 5 Bruce Springsteen Albums Of All Time.

 Previously we hosted a special launch party for the Bruce Sringsteen box set reissue with Badly Drawn Boy as our guest where he explained to us in detail his love of all things Bruce.
 Here, he goes a step further and tells us why these albums are his favourites.

 “Choosing this because its easily one of the finest debut albums of all time.
 Bruce was only 21 writing these songs.
 The maturity of his voice, lyrics and variety of songs are unbelievable.”

 2. The Wild The Innocent & The E Street Shuffle